cyberbotics/webots/docs/reference/recognition.md

 - The `frameThickness` field defines the thickness in pixels of the frames in the camera overlay.
 0 means no object frame in the camera overlay.

+- The `segmentation` field defines if a segmentation ground truth image is generated based on the [Solids](solid.md).`recognitionColors` field value.
+Background and objects with empty `recognitionColors` field are rendered in black.